How can you get an edge over the millions of other job seekers out there? Research.

 I. Before You Apply — Company Research to Get In the Door

 You don’t have to settle for a reactive job search.
-With a bit of research, you can identify a target list of companies and network your way in (maybe even before a new job is posted and all of those other suckers start calling).
+With a bit of research, you can identify a target list of companies and network your way in (maybe even before a new job is posted and all the competition starts calling).

 These are just a few ways that company research can help YOU get that all-important INTERVIEW.